fjcappello/kopiluwak/README.md

 Additionally, there is a footer on each page that contains information about the developer of the website.

-The entire website is built using HTML and CSS to create a visually appealing and informative online presence for the cafeteria.
+The entire website has been built using HTML and CSS to establish an visually appealing and informative online presence for the café.
+In addition, JavaScript scripts have been added to enable the functionality of the contact form and order buttons.

 ## Setup del proyecto / Project Setup